Matroids, Delta-matroids and Embedded Graphs: Delta-matroids and ribbon graphs: geometric interplay

 Finally, we consider~\eqref{c.4c.2}.
 The ribbon graph $G$ is plane if and only if $\gamma (G)=0$.
 By Proposition~\ref{p.4b}\eqref{p.4b.3}, this occurs exactly when $\spn (D(G))=0$.
 But if $w(D(G))=0$, then $D(G)=D(G)_{\min}=M(G)$.
 If $w(D(G))>0$, then $D(G)$ has feasible sets of different sizes and cannot be a matroid. \end{proof}

 A consequence of Corollary~\ref{c.4c} is that, for a ribbon graph $G$, the spanning quasi-trees of minimal genus, and of maximal genus, both give rise to matroids.
 It is natural to ask if the edge sets of spanning quasi-trees of any fixed genus form the bases of a matroid.
-Although these sets are equicardinal, it is not hard to see by checking a few examples that this is not the case in general.
+Although these sets are equicardinal, it is not hard to see that this is not the case in general.
+For example, while $(\{1,2,3,4\},\{\emptyset,\{1,2\},\{3,4\},\{1,2,3,4\}\})$ is a delta-matroid, the set system $(\{1,2,3,4\},\{\{1,2\},\{3,4\}\})$ is not a matroid.